What are variables and how are they created and used?

 - Add the variable to an answer and preview the answer to verify that it displays as you wish as defined for that interface.

-For additional information, refer to the 'Add or Edit a Variable' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+For additional information, refer to the 'Add or Edit a Variable' section in the Online Help User Guide documentation for the version your site is currently running.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.